 MORE ON HERMONEY: Divorcing?
 How to Financial Protect Yourself When the S**T Hits the Fan

 Death of a spouse

-We’ve lost a half million Americans and counting to COVID-19 alone.
-If your beloved passed away in 2020, you can continue to use the same filing designation you used when they were alive (e.g. married filing jointly) for your 2019 taxes, says CPA Sophia Duffy, assistant professor of business planning at The American College of Financial Services.
+We’ve lost close to a million Americans and counting to COVID-19 alone.
+If your beloved passed away in 2021, you can continue to use the same filing designation you used when they were alive (e.g. married filing jointly) for your taxes, says CPA Sophia Duffy, assistant professor of business planning at The American College of Financial Services.

 - You didn’t remarry in the tax year in which your spouse died.

 - You claim a child (stepchild or adopted child) as a dependent.
 This does not apply to a foster child.

 - You paid more than half of the expenses of maintaining your home.

 - Otherwise you’ll need to file as single and/or head of household.